iluwatar/java-design-patterns/embedded-value/README.md

 In plain words

-> Embeddedd value pattern let's you map an object into several fields of another object’s table.
+> Embedded value pattern let's you map an object into several fields of another object’s table.

 **Programmatic Example**